 - History of Ideas

-Dr. Stanlick's responsibilities include CAH faculty relations, student affairs, property and inventory, TIP and RIA award process management, coordinating IE program assessment, faculty qualifications management, director of CAH research, CAH IT, and SACS accreditation compliance.
+Dr. Stanlick's responsibilities include CAH faculty relations, student affairs, property and inventory, TIP and RIA award process management, coordinating IE program assessment, faculty qualifications management, director of CAH research, and SACS accreditation compliance.

 - Coordinate GEP Assessment for the University (shared responsibility)